-Government grants and contributions in respect of property, plant and equipment are deferred and credited to the consolidated statement of profit or loss by instalments over the expected economic lives of the related assets.
+Government grants and contributions in respect of PPE are deferred and credited to the consolidated statement of profit or loss by instalments over the expected economic lives of the related assets.
 Government grants are recognised at their fair value where there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.